Bedford Divorce Lawyer

 - Before filing for divorce, one of the spouses must have continuously lived in Texas for at least 6 months and continuously lived in the county where the divorce is being filed for at least 90 days.

-- The next step in the process is for the other spouse to file an "answer" and either acknowledge or take issue with the original divorce claim.
+- The next step in the divorce process is for the other spouse to file an "answer" and either acknowledge or take issue with the original divorce claim.

 - The "answer" must typically be filed within 20 business days of the initial filing.

-- During this time period, however, the court may issue temporary orders for custody and support for spouses and children.
+- During this time period, however, the court may issue temporary orders for child custody and support for spouses and children.